mbme/cman/README.md

 ## Usage

-TODO: Write usage instructions here
+use `cman -h` to see usage instructions

 ## Contributing